reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 Even though the Spring Boot framework comes with the configurations for most things, we need to tap in and change them.
 The excellent thing about provided configurations is that they are non-invasive, and we can change only those things that we need.

-In this example, we will show how to configure the database.
-The H2 database can be an in-memory or persistent file-based database, and we will show how to set them up.
+In this example, we will see how to configure the database.
+The H2 database can be an in-memory or persistent file-based database, and let us look at how to set them up.

 #### Defining the Database URL
 Let us look how we define the URL for the in-memory database.